2017-FA-ITECH190-intro-to-cs/lab-4-it-s-a-mad-mad-mad-mad-world-coeagle/README.md

 The content of the story can be anything you like, so be as creative as you like.
 Though avoid being vulgar.
 Your story should satisfy the following requirements.

-* The title of the story and your ufll name must appear in separate headings at the top of the page.
+* The title of the story and your full name must appear in separate headings at the top of the page.
-* You must have an ordere dlist of labels and input elements to prompt for the words
+* You must have an ordered list of labels and input elements to prompt for the words
 * Your JavaScript must use at least one JavaScript variable
 * There must be between 5 and 8 missing words.